 Our diagnostic radiology residency program has a long history of preparing young physicians to successfully practice radiology, whether in an academic or private practice setting.
-We believe our residency combines the best attributes of both worlds, and our residents have the opportunity to pursue academic excellence within a framework of significant, supervised “hands on” practical training in image interpretation and procedure performance.
-The Department of Diagnostic Radiology is a large, service-oriented department offering a full range of imaging modalities, including computed tomography (CT), ultrasonography, magnetic resonance imaging (MRI), positron emission tomography (PET), catheter angiography, and radioisotopic scanning, as well as plain-film radiography, fluoroscopy, and arthrography.
-The department also provides complete imaging services at Allegheny General Hospital's Breast Center, which include screening and diagnostic mammography, ultrasonography, and stereotactic breast biopsy.
-Since Pennsylvania's first CT scanner became operational at Allegheny General Hospital in 1974, referring physicians throughout western Pennsylvania have had at their disposal an array of sophisticated diagnostic radiologic, ultrasonographic, angiography, CT, and MRI services, including:
+We believe our residency combines the best attributes of both worlds, and our residents have the opportunity to pursue academic excellence within a framework of hands-on training in image interpretation and procedure

-The Diagnostic Radiology Residency program is part of the graduate medical education (GME) opportunities offered by the AHN Medical Education Consortium.
-Learn more about graduate medical education.
+The Diagnostic Radiology Residency program is part of the Graduate Medical Education (GME) opportunities offered by the AHN Medical Education Consortium.
+Learn more about Graduate Medical Education.